Maelstrom8/Ascalon/README.md

 4. This is how you launch the modlist, don't launch it through Steam.

-## Gameplay Mods, Modifications and or how DD:DA works in Mod Organizer 2
+## Gameplay Mods, Modifications and or how DD:DA works in MO2

 All of this is covered in the Gameplay and Modding Documentation [here] (link)